 "I want to wash his face."

-Daughter looked up, eyes searching my face.
+Brenda looked up, eyes searching my face.
 Concerned.
 A flicker of something, then it was gone.

 "All right, we'll do that."

-Smiling now, she rose briskly from her chair, gave my hand an encouraging squeeze, then left the room to locate the linen cart.
+She rose briskly from her chair, gave my hand an encouraging squeeze, then left the room to locate the linen cart.

 While she was gone, I eased back the bedcovers and slipped in beside my husband, snuggling him close.
 I gathered his lifeless body into my arms wanting to give comfort, and at the same time needing to suffuse my soul with whatever was left of his life force.
 How odd, this final exchange, how strange to not feel his warm embrace in return.

 The swish of a curtain being pulled back signalled Brenda's return, arms laden with fresh towels.
 As a registered nurse, she was quite comfortable with caring for a person whose life had just come to an end.
 I could hear a fraction of hesitation in her step, a pause, then tiptoeing footsteps as she made her way around the bed.